-If you’re driving inbound calls through AdWords or another PPC provider, time of day is an important call metric to track.
-Over time, tracking the time of day when calls most commonly come in allows you identify patterns that can help you set better PPC bids.
+If you’re driving inbound calls through Ads or another PPC provider, time of day is an important call metric to track.
+Over time, tracking the time of day when calls most commonly come in allows you to identify patterns that can help you set better PPC bids.

 For example, say one of your clients is a theme park.
 After monitoring call times for three months, you notice that the highest number of inbound calls come in around noon on Friday.
 The lowest number of calls come in during business hours Monday, Tuesday, and Wednesday.

 Knowing this, you can adjust your bids to gain more visibility on Friday afternoons when most people are searching for theme parks.
 To make up for the increased ad budget on Fridays, you can reduce or eliminate ad spend Monday through Wednesday when fewer people are looking for theme parks.